Anaheim Ducks Hockey Development

 This program is offered to new, first-time participants (boys and girls).
 First-time participants are those participants who have not previously been registered to a USA Hockey sanctioned youth hockey program.
 Children who have previously participated in another NHL Learn to Play program (i.e. Lil’ Kings) are not eligible to take part in Little Ducks.

 Yes, participants should be able to skate from one end of the ice to the other unassisted in order to take part in the Little Ducks program.
-Please contact Kirstie Bender at email@example.com for beginner skating options at the rink you’d like to participate with for more information.
+If your child is new to skating, click here for options on the best place to get started.

 - A list of locations offering Little Ducks in your area can be found on this page.